NicoHolzach/Irradiance-Ensemble-Network/README.md

 │   │       │                           their timestamps (t) for the weather LSTM model.
 │   │       │
 │   │       ├── targets               # Directory containing the target data (y) and
-│   │       │                           their timestamps to train and evaluate the models.
+│   │       │                           their timestamps (t) to train and evaluate the models.
 │   │       │
-│   │       ├── predictions           # Directory containing the predictions and
+│   │       ├── predictions           # Directory containing the predictions (y_hat) and
-│   │                                   their timestamps of the individual models for all:
+│   │                                   their timestamps (t) of the individual models for all:
 │   │                                   - data types (images, imaged3d, irradiance, ...)
 │   │                                   - data set splits (training, validation, testing)
 │   │                                   - forecast horizons (15 min, ..., 2 h, ..., 3 d)
 │   │
 │   ├── parameters                    # Directory containing the trained model parameters for │   │   │                               all 3069 models.
-Note that each of tits subdirectories
+Note that each of its subdirectories
 │   │   │                               contains a .pkl files that indexes each layer │   │   │                               architecture for each model type.
 │   │   │